Configuring logging on ThinLinc servers¶

 because of programming errors, data may appear in the file.

-Writing Logs to Syslog¶
+Writing logs to syslog¶

-For large installations, using a central loghost might be very convenient.
+For large installations, using a central log host might be very convenient.
 ThinLinc supports writing logs to syslog, which makes it possible to collect all logs in one place.

 By setting the parameter log_to_syslog